Date of Award

 The purpose of this study was to assess the perceived self-efficacy (PSE) of paramedic students in ETI.
 Bandura's self-efficacy theory was the theoretical framework for this project.
 PSE relates to an individual’s level of self-confidence in his or her perceived ability to achieve successful task completion.
 PSE enhances psychomotor skill performance.
 High fidelity simulation (HFS) improves PSE in psychomotor skill performance.
 Ten students attending a paramedic program in the mid-western United States served as the study sample.
 Students were surveyed during an OOH ETI HFS curricular required laboratory (CRL) designed to mimic four commonly encountered OOH ETI situations.
 Participants completed identical anonymous pre and post OOH ETI HFS CRL PSE surveys.
 Data revealed a small, nonsignificant increase in total PSE scores after exposure to the HFS session.
 PSE scores for Respiratory Assessment and ETI increased in 50% of the scenarios and decreased in one scenario for ETI.
 PSE scores for BVM were not increased.
 Further exploration of the impact of OOH ETI HFS to increase PSE for paramedic students is required.

 Herron, Holly, "Paramedic Students' Perceived Self-Efficacy at Airway Management" (2014).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 2.